 What Do Asian Handicap Lines Like -0.25, +0.75, and -1.5 Mean?

-Understanding Asian handicap lines is where most bettors either get comfortable or get lost.
+Understanding the line is where most bettors either get comfortable or get lost.
+Asian handicap lines generally fall into three categories: full handicaps, half handicaps, and quarter handicaps.

 - Half on 0